Pence postpones Florida, Arizona campaign events amid increase in coronavirus cases there

 “Vice President Pence will no longer participate in campaign events in Arizona and Florida this week,” a spokesman close to Pence told Fox News Saturday.
 “This is related to coronavirus numbers increasing in those states.”

-Pence will reportedly still be traveling to Florida, Arizona and Texas next week to meet with governors and evaluate the situation on the ground in those states seeing spikes in coronavirus cases.
+Pence will still be traveling to Florida, Arizona and Texas next week Fox News confirmed, to meet with governors and evaluate the situation on the ground in those states seeing spikes in coronavirus cases.

 Pence’s decision comes just hours after Florida reported a record new high in daily coronavirus cases -- marking it the third time this week a new record was broken.